 “Deep into that darkness peering, long I stood there, wondering, fearing, doubting, dreaming dreams no mortal ever dared to dream before.” – The Raven, Edgar Allan Poe

 Harlow hard rock quintet The Raven Age, however, are very much doing everything on their own terms.
-Following the release of 2017 debut Darkness Will Rise, which saw them conquer some of the world’s biggest stages under many a metal legend, the group have now put the finishing touches to their next conceptual masterpiece, titled Conspiracy, which unveils the second chapter of their cryptic voyage…
+Following the release of 2017 debut Darkness Will Rise, which saw them conquer some of the world’s biggest stages under many a metal legend, the group have now released their newest conceptual masterpiece, titled Conspiracy, which unveils the second chapter of their cryptic voyage…

 “The album title came from the term for a collective of ravens,” reveals founding guitar George Harris, sat beside singer Matt James, guitarist Tony Maue, bassist Matt Cox and drummer Jai Patel in the down-time between soundcheck and their performance at the O2 Forum Kentish Town supporting Tremonti.